Three-way bank merger in Malaysia to disrupt old ways of Islamic finance

 A successful merger may pave the way for other Malaysian banks to follow suit as they expand globally.
 That would help internationalise the Malaysian model of Islamic finance, analysts say.

-Malaysia also has the capacity to standardize industry practices, which vary due to different interpretations of Islamic law, they say.
+Malaysia also has the capacity to standardise industry practices, which vary due to different interpretations of Islamic law, they say.

 Some investors have decided to stick with the big conventional banks such as Standard Chartered.
 The banks have their own Islamic scholars and the financial clout to lead in the structuring of Islamic finance deals.